mathandpencil/django-bulk-sync/README.md

 ## Frameworks Supported

-This library is tested using Python 3 against Django 1.11 and Django 2.2.
+This library is tested using Python 3 against Django 2.2.